Thylacocephala: Mode of life

 Vannier et al. note the Thylacocephala possess features which would suggest adaptations for swimming in dim-light environments – a thin, non-mineralized carapace, well-developed rostral spines for possible buoyancy control in some species, a battery of pleopods for swimming, and large prominent eyes.
 This is supported by the Cretaceous species from Lebanon, which show adaptations for swimming, and possibly schooling.

 Rolfe provides many possibilities, but concludes a realistic mode of life is mesopelagic, by analogy with hyperiid amphipods.
 Further suggests floor-dwelling is also possible, and that the organism could rise to catch prey during the day and return to the sea floor at night.
 Another notable proposal is that, like hyperiids, the class could gain oil from their food source for buoyancy, an idea supported by their diet (known from stomach residues containing shark and coleoid remains, and other Thylacocephala).

 Alessandrello et al. suggest a head-down, semi-sessile life on a soft bottom, in agreement with that of Pinna et al., based on cirripede affinities.
 A necrophagous diet is suggested.

 Briggs & Rolfe report that all the Gogo formation Thylacocephala are found in a reef formation, suggesting a shallow water environment.
 The authors speculate that due to the terracing of the carapace an infaunal mode of life is possible, or the ridges could provide more friction for hiding in crevices of rock.

 Schram suggests a dichotomy in size of the class results from different environments; larger Thylacocephala could have lived in a fluid characterized by turbulent flow, and relied on single power stroke of trunk limbs to position themselves.
 He suggests that smaller forms may have resided in a viscous medium, characterized by laminar flow, and used a lever to generate the speed necessary to capture prey.

+Fossil evidence from the Holy Cross Mountains of Poland shows that thylacocephalans were regularly preyed on by predatory jawed fish during the Late Devonian epoch.